 Finally closing on a house is an exciting time, but it can be a little daunting.
 You’re finally on the final leg of purchasing a home, so you want to make sure everything works out correctly.

-To make sure there is no stone left unturned, here is a brief overview of what to expect during closing.
+To make sure there is no stone left unturned, here is a brief overview of what home buyers should expect during closing.

 What is Closing?